-The Forgotten by Sabrina Aman shows us the live and struggles of Eritrean refugees and shines light on a criminally overlooked humanitarian problem.
+The Forgotten by Sabrina Aman shows us the live and struggles of Eritrean refugees and shines light on an overlooked humanitarian problem.

-The movie gives us a summary of the history of Eritrea, its war for independence from Ethiopia and the following political upheavals, that eventually led to a free Eritrea which is unfortunatelly not that free and a cold war situation with Ethiopia which is not that cold either.
+The movie gives us a summary of the history of Eritrea, its war for independence from Ethiopia and the following political upheavals, that eventually led to a free Eritrea that, unfortunatelly, is not that free and a cold war situation with Ethiopia that is not that cold either.
 The movie informs us further about specific reasons behind the refugee crisis and backs it up with facts and numbers from experts.
-And then there is the core of the whole plot: Sabrina.
-Our director and protagonist, herself an American Eritrean, who got to know about the refugee crisis and started investigating on her own until she decided to go to Sudan and shot a documentary on site.
+And then there is the core of the whole plot: Sabrina Aman, the director and protagonist, herself an American Eritrean, who got to know about the refugee crisis and started investigating on her own until she decided to go to Sudan and shot a documentary on site.

-Sometimes it is just necessary to do it.
-To go out and shot it.
-You never know who you will meet and what moments you will capture on film and be able to bring to the silver screen.
-She had an interesting encounter with a women who was 105 years old – mashallah – i mean what are the odds?
+Sometimes you can just grab a camera, go out and you never know who you will meet and what magical moments you will capture to bring to the silver screen.

 First and foremost The Forgotten is a movie about and for the people depicted, creating awareness for a problem rarely addressed in public media.